luigiferiani/OTlogging/README.md

 # OTlogging

-Repository with code to run an Opentrons protocol simulation and logging its results, and to parse the text output from the standard opentrons_simulate
+Repository with code to run an OpenTrons protocol simulation and logging its results, and to parse the text output from the standard `opentrons_simulate`

 Instructions
 ------------

 This repo provides two methods for logging the robot's actions.
+It relies on the OpenTrons API being installed, and works in the conda environment where the OpenTrons API is installed.

 ### A wrapper for opentrons_simulate